Angeline Varona Spills Out Of Tiny Orange Bikini

 In the next pic, Angeline was in a different location, photographed from her belly button up.
 She was still looking at the camera with bokeh covering her right eye.

 The Latina model’s skimpy orange bikini — which exposed a generous amount of cleavage as well as her hips — featured padded triangle-style cups that barely held her perky chest.
-The tiny cups were so small that she spilled out from the sides and bottom of the garment — showing her underboob in the process.
+The tiny cups were so small that she spilled out from the sides and bottom of the garment, showing her underboob in the process.

-She wore matching bikini bottoms that boasted a tiny piece of fabric covering what was necessary, held by clear straps that clung to her slender hips.
+She wore matching bikini bottoms that boasted a tiny piece of fabric covering what was necessary and held by clear straps that clung to her slender hips.
 The daring swimsuit exposed her flat stomach and lean thighs.

 Angeline accessorized with a dainty name necklace and her usual stud earrings.
 Although in the pool, she wore a full face of makeup that included full-coverage foundation, groomed eyebrows, several coats of mascara, and bronzer.
 She also applied a dusting of pink blush and a terracotta shade of lipstick.